Elvis Andrus Player Props: White Sox vs. Rays

-The Chicago White Sox, including Elvis Andrus and his .344 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.
+The Chicago White Sox and Elvis Andrus, who went 0-for-4 last time out, battle Shane McClanahan and the Tampa Bay Rays at Guaranteed Rate Field, Thursday at 7:10 PM ET.

 Elvis Andrus Game Info & Props vs. the Rays